 The Alexander Turnbull Library is a guardian of our heritage, a great research institution serving the general public and scholars in the fields of historical research, literary, cultural and genealogical studies.
 The Friends of the Turnbull Library promotes public interest in the Library’s collections and supports research and use of its collections.

-Go to the “What’s On” tab to see details of what is coming up in our monthly programme of public talks, held in Taiwhanga Kauhau — the National Library Wellington Auditorium, (lower ground) -entrance from Aitken Street, Thorndon.
+Held in Taiwhanga Kauhau — the National Library Wellington Auditorium, (lower ground) -entrance from Aitken Street, Thorndon.

 Coming up…